czbiohub-sf/MIDAS/docs/output.rst

 ============================

 MIDAS2 analysis usually starts with species selection which selects sufficiently abundant species in each sample (command ``run_species``).
-After completing this step, users can run either of two strain-level analysis: ``run_snps`` for single-sample read pileup (SNV module) or
+After completing this step, users can run the SNV module with ``run_snps`` or the CNV module with ``run_genes``.
-``run_genes`` for pan-gene profiling (CNV module).

-Here is an example of the results layout of all single-sample analysis in the local filesystem.
+Here is an example of output from a single-sample analysis in whch the species, SNV, and CNV modules were run, as it would appear in the local filesystem.

 .. code-block:: shell